FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. centered:: Figure 5.6-2 Conveyor Grab Point Compensation Configuration

-**Step3**：Turn on the conveyor belt, move the calibrated object to the defined point A, and stop the conveyor belt.
+**Step3**: Turn on the conveyor belt, move the calibrated object to the defined point A, and stop the conveyor belt.
 Move the robot, align the sharp point of the calibration rod at the end of the robot with the sharp point of the object to be calibrated, click the start point A button, a dialog box will pop up, displaying the current encoder value and robot pose, and click Calibrate to complete the start point A calibration.

 .. figure:: robot_peripherals/027.png
    :align: center